The Help That Never Came

 Gender differences showed up in other studies of responses to the pandemic.
 Men were more likely to have severe outcomes from COVID, yet they were less likely to report wearing masks.
 When the vaccines appeared, they were slower to get one.

 Women, in my experience, are generally more aware of risk than men are and pay more attention to health.
 We report high rates of anxiety.
-We and are more likely than men to seek medical help.
-We are overrepresented in much front-line health-care work, as well as in other caring professions.
+We are more likely than men to seek medical help.
+We are overrepresented in much frontline health-care work, as well as in other caring professions.

 Studies have indicated that many women are socialized to have a clearer picture of friendship and kinship networks—which matters during a pandemic when the disease is a social predator, spreading through close contact with other people.